 Configure your App Service or Azure Functions app to use Microsoft Account login

-This topic shows you how to configure Azure App Service or Azure Functions to use AAD to support personal Microsoft account logins.
+This topic shows you how to configure Azure App Service or Azure Functions to use Microsoft Entra ID to support personal Microsoft account logins.

-While the Microsoft Account provider is still supported, it is recommended that apps instead use the Microsoft Identity Platform provider (Azure AD).
-The Microsoft Identity Platform offers support for both organizational accounts and personal Microsoft accounts.
+While the Microsoft Account provider is still supported, it is recommended that apps instead use the Microsoft identity platform provider (Microsoft Entra ID).
+The Microsoft identity platform offers support for both organizational accounts and personal Microsoft accounts.

 Go to App registrations in the Azure portal.
 If needed, sign in with your Microsoft account.

 Select New registration, then enter an application name.